 Vadim Kalganov – Registered Osteopath (GOsC Reg Number 9976)

 Acupuncture- Dip Ac TCM MAcS

-Vadim is qualified in both Osteopathy and Traditional Acupuncture.
+Vadim is qualified in both Osteopathy, Acupuncture and further studying towards Physiotherapy degree.
 This unique blend of skills makes him a well-rounded healthcare professional and provides a fast resolution to pain for people of all ages Vadim is very passionate and knowledgeable about health and wellbeing.
 He specialises in the treatment of chronic unresolving conditions, particularly to the lumbar spine and pelvis.
-He is a member of the General Osteopathic Council (GOsC), the Institute of Osteopathy (previously British Osteopathic Association) and Acupuncture Society.
+He is a member of the General Osteopathic Council (GOsC), the Institute of Osteopathy (previously British Osteopathic Association) and Acupuncture Society (UK).

 Member of :

 What is Osteopathy?

 Osteopathic medicine is a drug-free and natural system of healthcare, with an established and recognised approach to diagnosis and treatment.

 Osteopaths assess the dynamics of the entire body from restrictions in the spine and pelvic imbalances down to the mechanics of the feet.
 Osteopaths recognise that the body regularly compensates for these strains, impairing its natural ability to self-heal and regulate a state of health and wellbeing.